saktibuana/object-oriented-php/README.md

 	<b>PHP</b> originally stood for <i>Personal Home Page</i>, but it now stands for the recursive acronym <b>PHP</b>: <i>Hypertext Preprocessor</i>.
 </p>

-<p>This project was just a proof of concept (read: POC) to my students or any public audience for this matter, merely anyone who trying to study the difference between Procedural and Object Oriented using native <i>Hypertext Preprocessor Programming Language</i> as known as <b>PHP</b>
+<p>This project was just a proof of concept (read: <b>POC</b>) to my students or any public audience for this matter, merely anyone who trying to study the difference between Procedural and Object Oriented using native <i>Hypertext Preprocessor Programming Language</i> as known as <b>PHP</b>

 <h4>Technology</h4>
 <ul>